edemaine/fold/doc/spec.md

   this frame are automatically inherited, allowing you to avoid duplicated data in many cases.
 For example, the frame can change the vertex coordinates (`vertices_coords`) while inheriting the structure of the parent's mesh.

+Support for multiple frames is **optional**, so is not expected to be implemented by all software supporting the FOLD format.
+Software not implementing support for multiple frames should ignore all `frames` properties and use only the key frame.

 ## Custom Properties